71 knot

 In knot theory, the 7_{1} knot, also known as the septoil knot, the septafoil knot, or the (7, 2)-torus knot, is one of seven prime knots with crossing number seven.
 It is the simplest torus knot after the trefoil and cinquefoil.
-This knot is used to construct the simplest counterexample to the conjecture that the unknotting number is additive under connected sum.
+This knot is used to construct the simplest known counterexample to the conjecture that the unknotting number is additive under connected sum.